SomeKittens/geoservices/README.md

     geoservices.initTex('myApiKey', 'desiredAPIVersion');

-Once you've called `initTex`, you can use `.normalize` to normalize a given address.  `normalize` expects two arguments.
-One, an object with the following properties:
+Once you've called `initTex`, you can use `.normalize` to normalize a given address.

- - street
- - city
- - state
- - zip

-and a callback, which will be called with `err` or the returned, normalized address:

     geoservices.normalize({
       street: '2301 Westside Drive',